Eddie Dyer: Major league manager

 In the 1946 World Series, the Redbirds faced what would be the only World Series in which Ted Williams would play.
 The Red Sox had breezed to the American League pennant by 12 games and featured 20-game winners Dave Ferriss and Tex Hughson.
 Idle during the NL playoffs, Boston played an exhibition game against an AL "all-star" team in an effort to tune up for the Fall Classic.
 Williams was struck on the elbow by a pitch, and when the Series began, he was ineffective.
 Brecheen won three games, the Cardinals played inspired baseball, and in the deciding seventh game, Slaughter scored from first on a double (often mistakenly remembered as a single) by Harry Walker, a shocking feat.
 His was the winning run in the game and the Series.

 The 1946 world championship was Dyer's high-water mark as Cardinal manager.
 The following season, Brooklyn upset the balance of power in the National League by boldly breaking the color line.
 In May 1947, the Cardinals became embroiled in a hotly denied rumor that they planned to strike, rather than permit Jackie Robinson on a Major League diamond — although Dyer was not implicated in the rumor.
 More damaging, for the next decade, the Cardinals would lag behind most of the other NL clubs in signing African-American players.
 Overall, the Cardinals reverted to bridesmaid status, finishing second from 1947 to 1949, although they trailed the Dodgers by only one game in 1949.
 With the team's legendary farm system struggling without its founder — Branch Rickey, the very man who brought Robinson to Brooklyn — the Cardinals’ quarter-century of baseball dominance was coming to an end.
 In 1950, they fell to fifth and Dyer stepped down as manager at the end of the season.

 During his five years as St. Louis manager, the Cardinals won 446 games and lost 325 for a .578 winning percentage.

+Managerial record

 Later life

 Dyer preferred to manage his thriving Houston-area businesses rather than seek another managing job in baseball.
 He suffered a stroke in January 1963, and died in Houston in April of the following year at the age of 64.